Traidcraft-Exchange/tx_email_templates/README.md

 To compiled an MJML file to HTML:

-1. Install MJML `yarn global add mjml`
+1. Install MJML `yarn add mjml`
-2. Run `mjml index.mjml -o compiled/index.html`
+2. Run `./node_modules/.bin/mjml index.mjml -o compiled/index.html`

 You can also copy and paste MJML into [https://mjml.io/try-it-live](https://mjml.io/try-it-live) to generate HTML